daffainfo/ctf-writeup/SpringForwardCTF 2023/Dear Tom/README.md

 > lmq_chc_ur_mpq_jnbgvx

 ## About the Challenge
-We have been given a picture file and an encoded msg
+We were given a picture file and an encoded msg

 ![stickynote](stickynote.png)